 2. Type of Service Records for Reservists

-Many Reservists are issued a DD Form 256, when they separate from the military.
-Veterans who served in the National Guard or Air National Guard may have a form NGB Form 22, or NGB Form 22-a (corrected version).
-Former National Guard members may also have other forms of proof of service, such as a discharge paperwork from their state.
-But the NGB Form 22 is the generally accepted form for proof of service.
+Many Reservists are issued a DD Form 256 when they separate from the military.
+Veterans who served in the National Guard or Air National Guard may have a form NGB Form 22 or NGB Form 22-a (corrected version).
+Former National Guard members may also have other forms of proof of service, such as discharge paperwork from their state.
+However, the NGB Form 22 is the generally accepted form for proof of service.

 3. How to Get Copies of Military Records

 The National Archives maintains most, but not all, military records.
 These military records should be available through a military records request.
-This is the first place to look for military service records, unless the individual serve prior to WWI, or was recently separated from the military.
+This is the first place to look for military service records unless the individual served before WWI or was recently separated from the military.

 Most military records requests are limited to the member or next of kin.
 However, members of the general public can often request proof of military service through the Freedom of Information Act.
-This will give the requester access to limited military service records, but not access to the entire information file.
-That said, the records available to the general public will include name, rank, branch of service, dates of service, and some more info – certainly enough to prove military service.
+This will give the requester access to limited military service records but not the entire information file.
+That said, the records available to the general public will include name, rank, branch of service, dates of service, and more info – certainly enough to prove military service.

 Please note: not all military records are maintained in the National Archives.
 Very old and very recent records may not be in the Archives.
 Additionally, hundreds of thousands of records were destroyed in the Fire of 1973 (more on both of these situations later in the article).